vvvm23/vvvm23.github.io/content/posts/2023-03-01-chinese/index.md

 It is analogous to when watching fantasy or sci-fi in your native language when they introduce totally made up words.
 Once defined, you do not need constant reminders about the definition whenever it is referenced later.
 Your brain already understands the majority of the words and can focus entirely on the new.
+For this to work though, you must rely purely on target language subtitles.
+Of course, if I am truly stuck I will reveal English subtitles, but I'll usually give it a few tries before succumbing to defeat.

 Making cuecards here is much more labour intensive than cards previously discussed.
 For one, extracting audio from the content is practically necessary.